The ultimate guide to DropShipping

 - To make sales, sellers need to focus on creating great content for each listing and marketing themselves.
-In the beginning, much of their profit might be invested in paid adverts, or PPC (Pay-Per-Click) adverts.
+In the beginning, much of their profit might be invested in paid adverts such as Google Shopping, or PPC (Pay-Per-Click) adverts.
 Once they begin to build their sales and get recognised as a good seller, it can get easier.

 - Sellers can focus on higher value items, with a higher margin.
 It’s more difficult to find the right supplier, but the potential benefits mean that you can make a decent living from the margins while making a sale or two a day instead of trying to make 300 sales a day.
 Because of that, the customer service burden is much lower too.

 When a traditional, bricks-and-mortar seller deals with a supplier, they are typically offered wholesale prices.
 That means the more they buy in one transaction, the lower the price per unit.
 With DropShipping, suppliers don’t typically give their sellers those preferential prices.
 That means sellers pay more per item – which contributes to those low margins we just talked about.
 Some suppliers will recognise volume of sales however, and give highly successful sellers a better rate once they have been working with them for a while.

 While DropShipping is incredibly flexible and allows sellers to react to trends in sales, it does mean that there is the potential for sudden stock shortages.
 Sellers are dependent on their suppliers having enough stock to fulfil their orders.
 If there is a sudden spike in demand for a certain product when their supplier is out of stock, sellers might end up being unable to take advantage of the trend.
 This risk can be mitigated by engaging with several suppliers, so that if one is out of stock, orders can be sent to another.